MicrosoftDocs/WindowsCommunityToolkitDocs/docs/animations/lottie-scenarios/getting_started_codegen.md

 ## Using the Codegen File

-1. Add the generated file, `LottieLogo1.cs`, to your VisualStudio Project Solution using steps similar to those outline previously.
+1. Add the generated file, _LottieLogo1.cs_, to your project by following steps similar to those outlined previously.
 Ensure that the [Build Action](https://docs.microsoft.com/visualstudio/ide/build-actions) for all codegen C# or C++ files is set to **Compile**.

-2. By default, all codegen classes are generated in the `AnimatedVisuals` namespace.
+2. By default, all codegen classes are generated in the _AnimatedVisuals_ namespace.
 Modify your Page.xaml to include the namespace:

     ```xaml
     xmlns:animatedvisuals="using:AnimatedVisuals"